 Women and girls frequently encounter barriers to information and health care.
 These barriers include mobility restrictions; lack of access to decision-making power; lower literacy rates than men; discriminatory claims of communities and health professionals; and lack of training and awareness of women's and girls' specific needs among health professionals and systems (WHO, 2023).
 Women and girls also face high levels of violence rooted in gender inequality and are at high risk of being subjected to harmful practices such as FGM and forced marriage, which is frequently followed by pregnancies.
-According to WHO data, approximately one in every three women worldwide has experienced physical and/or sexual violence by a partner or by others in their lifetime (ibid.).
+According to WHO data, approximately one in every three women worldwide has experienced physical and/or sexual violence by a partner or by others in their lifetime

 Violence against women and girls is a growing public health concern and a serious violation of human rights, with negative consequences for physical, mental, and psychosocial health, as well as sexual and reproductive health.
 Sexual violence can result in unintended pregnancies, induced abortions, gynaecological issues, and sexually transmitted diseases such as HIV.
 Intimate partner violence during pregnancy increases the chances of miscarriage, stillbirth, premature birth, as well as babies with low birthweight (LBW) (ibid.).
-Conflict and post-conflict situations, including displacement, can aggravate violence against women and girls and increase When a couple or family prefers to the risk of new forms of violence (see have a son over a daughter, this is re-WeWorld Index 2021 and 2022).
-All forms of violence against women and ferred to as gender-biased sex selection23.
-Gender-biased sex selection is a harmful practice that manifests violence and gender inequality and has a direct impact on the birth sex ratio of boys and girls (UNFPA, 2022b).
-Such selection can take place before birth24, by choosing the sex of the child before conception or deciding to terminate the pregnancy, or after birth, by infanticide or differential treatment in maternal nutrition and childcare25 (ibid.).
+Conflict and post-conflict situations, including displacement, can aggravate violence against women and girls and increase the risk of new forms of violence (see WeWorld Index 2021 and 2022).
+All forms of violence against women and girls must be prevented and opposed within a framework of sexual and reproductive justice.